FEUP-LDTS-2021/feup-ldts-proj/README.md

 Upon entering the Gate, the Player enters a new Room which has Monsters in it.
 In order to open the Gate and progress to the next Room, the Player must kill every single Monster, until it eventually encounters the Final Boss, which he must defeat in order to beat the game.

+For a more detailed explanation of our game please click <a href="docs/README.md"> here. </a>

 This project was designed by:
 <ul>
 <li>João Paulo Luís, up201805032@fc.up.pt</li>